min2ha/ukwa-site/content/target/41601/index.en.md

   "subject": "EU Referendum"
 }

-# Treasury:  HM Treasury analysis on the immediate economic impact of leaving the EU: George Osborne's speech

 Treasury's analysis on the immediate economic impact of leaving the EU, shows a vote to leave will push the UK economy into recession - the Chancellor explains